 Kingdom of Aksum

 Rising to rule by the first century CE, the Kingdom of Aksum covered areas of Eritrea, Ethiopia, Sudan, and even Yemen.
-Renowned for creating magnificent stone stelae and coin minting, Aksum developed into a significant commerce center linking India, the Middle East, and Africa.
+Renowned for creating magnificent stone stelae and coin minting, Aksum developed into a significant commercial centre linking India, the Middle East, and Africa.
 Arriving here in the fourth century CE, Christianity came to define the culture of this area.

 The Early Modern Period

 Once the Aksumite Kingdom fell, Eritrea's significance dropped.
-Many small organizations dominated portions of Eritrea throughout the Middle Ages.
+Many small organisations dominated portions of Eritrea throughout the Middle Ages.
 Trade and migration along the Red Sea helped Islam to spread over the territory.
-The Ottoman Empire acquired some territory of Eritrea in the sixteenth century.
+The Ottoman Empire acquired some territory in Eritrea in the sixteenth century.

 Colonialism and Independence